Entries for the 2018 Trustpower Community Awards open in all eligible regions on Monday 5 March.

 Trustpower Community Awards

 The regional Community Awards started in 1994, and are held in partnership with local district and city councils.
 There are now 24 regional Community Awards, covering 26 regions.
-There are five categories:
+Trustpower Community Award recipients are recognised for services to:

 - Heritage and Environment.